CaciocavalloSilano/caciocavallo/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.github.caciocavallosilano/cacio-tta/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.github.caciocavallosilano/cacio-tta)

 ## Please note
 <span style="color:blue">This is a fork of the Caciocavallo project.
-It's purpose is to enable using a fixed version in the OHDSI Rebbit tools (for Java 18+) until this fix is available in the
+It's purpose is to enable using a fixed version in the OHDSI Rabbit tools (for Java 18+) until this fix is available in the
-parent project.</span>
+parent project.
+An issue for this has been created in the parent project, with an offer to create a PR.
+(Jan Blom)</span>

 ## Introduction